loader image

 OUTCOMES

-• Further expansion into geographic regions i.e. Penang and Johor as well as ability to leverage new demographic market segments
+• Further expansion into other geographic region i.e. Perak as well as ability to leverage new demographic market segment

 • Further progress made in the realisation of TRANSCEND 2027